Netnod/robust-tjanst/README.md

 ## What it is / what it will be

 We aim to establish a minimum level of requirements, a de facto standard, for all websites to be considered reliable.
+We will do this by creating a collection of tests written as docker images and a test runner with accompaning site for testing a site.
 We encourage everyone to be involved in this process and we have just started building the basic building blocks.

-These are some examples of what we aim to create:
+These are some examples of the tests we aim to create:

     docker run --rm netnodse/robust-dns https://www.example.com
     docker run --rm netnodse/robust-tls https://www.example.com